ibram-reda/ibram-reda/README.md

 ### Hi there 👋

 whelcom in my Profile 😊 her is some info about me
-- 🔭 I’m currently working as full stack web devolpment (dotnet + anguler)
+- 🔭 I’m currently working as full stack web devolper (dotnet + anguler)
 - 🌱 I’m currently learning functional programming
 - 👯 I’m looking to collaborate on any open source web devolpment or embedded system projects
 - 💬 Ask me about web or embedded systems